influxdata/community-templates/docs/best_practices.md

 ### Telegraf Configuration Labels

 Sometimes, it's handy to group Telegraf connfigurations by specific plugins.
 For example, if I want to make a change to an input plugin, being able to quickly find all the Telegraf configurations using that plugin is helpful.
-To this end, it's useful to add labels such as `inputs.plugin_name` to your Telegraf configurations to help users filter in the UI.
+To this end, it's useful to add Labels such as `inputs.plugin_name` to your Telegraf configurations to help users filter in the UI.

 ### Adding Telegraf to your Template